 In many cases, prior to joining the Prentice family, our students have had to solely focus on simply making it through the day, leaving a gap in executive function and socialization skills.

 The Prentice Approach is what delineates our school from the rest.
+Our school provides an optimal learning environment for students with learning differences.
 Each grade level includes push-in services that are incorporated into our student's daily classroom experience including Executive Functioning, Social Learning, Orton-Gillingham and, for our Junior High Program, The College Blueprint transition services.

 Orton-Gillingham is a tested approach to teaching students with language-based differences who primarily struggle with reading.